The EU Deforestation Regulation in Sweden

 Photo: Mostphotos

 The EU Deforestation Regulation (EUDR), which replaces the bloc’s Timber Regulation, entered into force in June 2023.
-The main provisions of the regulation apply from December 30th, 2024.
-The regulation is intended to stop deforestation and forest degradation associated with a number of specific raw materials and products, primarily agricultural crops and livestock, wood and fibre products, and solid biofuels.
+The main provisions of the regulation will apply from December 30th, 2025.
+SFIF supports the regulation's overarching aim of preventing deforestation and forest degradation associated with a number of specific raw materials and products, primarily agricultural crops and livestock, wood and fibre products, and solid biofuels.
 The law applies to operators (producers) and traders who place such products on the EU market or export them from the EU.

 Under the regulation, companies must apply due diligence when producing products in order to avoid deforestation and forest degradation.
 This is done by i.e. by collecting geolocation data on raw materials and assessing the risk of deforestation.
 Companies must also submit due diligence statements to an EU information system where authorities and customers are able to review such information.
 The system also creates a reference number which can be passed on to customers.